Arroz caldo: Variants

 In Visayan regions, savory lugaw is known as pospas.
 Chicken pospas is regarded as the direct equivalent of arroz caldo.
 However, unlike arroz caldo, pospas traditionally does not use safflower.

 A much rarer variant of arroz caldo is arroz caldong palaka, which uses frog legs (palaka is Tagalog for "frog").
 Non-traditional variants include vegan versions, which use mushrooms or tofu instead of meat.

-Goto (food)| is closely related to arroz caldo, but it is regarded as a different type of lugaw since it does not rely heavily on ginger.
+Goto is closely related to arroz caldo, but it is regarded as a different type of lugaw since it does not rely heavily on ginger.
 It is prepared similarly to arroz caldo but uses beef tripe that has been soaked and boiled for hours until very tender.
 It is also known as arroz caldo con goto or arroz con goto, from Tagalog goto ("tripe").